 I strongly believe in the importance of an expanded understanding of gender and sexuality that honors each individual's unique experience and expression of identity.
 I work hard to provide a safe, supportive and affirming atmosphere for my LGBTQ clients.
-I have helped support queer identified clients with a variety of concerns including but not limited to coming out, identity concerns, relationship challenges, and navigating building a family.
-I also have experience supporting individuals who identify as transgender, gender non-conforming, gender queer, and those in non-traditional/non-monogamous relationships.
+I have helped support queer identified clients with a variety of concerns including but not limited to coming out, identity concerns, relationship challenges, and family building.
+I also have experience supporting individuals who identify as transgender, gender non-conforming, gender queer, and those in poly/non-monogamous relationships.

 Throughout graduate school, I focused my research and clinical training on issues that disproportionately impact women and girls.
 Specifically, my research focused on the intersection between media messages about gender and sexuality with ethnicity, and the overall impact on body image and mental health.
 I also received specialized training in working with women who have experienced gender based violence.
 I am passionate about treating all aspects of women’s mental health and work with women to address body image concerns, perinatal mental health, infertility, pregnancy loss, pregnancy terminations, work-family balance, dating and relationships, concerns about sex and sexuality, parenting and family issues, stress management, trauma.

 I collaborate closely with psychiatrists, nutritionists, and other wellness professionals who share similar training and expertise in women’s health.

 Anxiety is the body’s natural way of preparing us to react to perceived threats in the environment.
 It is a normal, expected, and necessary emotion.
 Anxiety can become problematic when it feels overwhelming, persistent, uncontrollable, and interferes with everyday life.